-Harrison Thane is an award winning cinematographer & director, for the last 10 years he has worked across Africa, The Middle East, Asia and South America providing social communications, short films and brand campaigns for clients in the third and private sectors.
+Harrison Thane is an award winning Cinematographer & Director, for the last 15 years he has worked across Africa, The Middle East, Asia and South America providing social communications, short films and brand campaigns for clients in the third and private sectors.

 I’m currently available for consulting engagements.